-In the middle of all this action, death and sadness, why don’t we take a little time for the romance portion of this list.
+In the middle of all this action, death and sadness, why don’t we take a little time for the romance portion of this list?
 If you knew anything about Peter Parker before Sam Raimi’s version was released, you probably knew at least two things about the character.
 He was Spider-Man and he was in love with Mary Jane.
-Not only were we getting a grade A live action Spider-Man movie, but we were also getting really good love story.
-Of course, we get the typical nerdy boy loves girl, girl probably doesn’t have the same feeling, boy doesn’t share those feelings, girl falls head over heels for the guy in tights, nerdy boy can’t tell girls he is the guy tights because it’s complicated.
+Not only were we getting a grade A live-action Spider-Man movie, but we were also getting a really good love story.
+Of course, we get the typical nerdy boy loves girl, girl probably doesn’t have the same feeling, boy doesn’t share those feelings, girl falls head over heels for the guy in tights, nerdy boy can’t tell girl he is the guy tights because it’s complicated.

 26. Lois and Superman Flying | Superman (1978)

-Okay, one more sappy romance entry before we get back to bad ass superhero stuff.
+Okay, one more sappy romance entry before we get back to badass superhero stuff.
 Romeo and Juliet, Anne and Gilbert, Lucy and Ricky, Ross and Rachel, Zach and Kelly!
-The list goes on and on, but there is one couple that has stood the test of time and is arguably one of the most famous relationships in fictional history of any medium.
-Superman and Lois Lane have been attached at the hip since 1938 and it was only fitting that their romance would take flight in the first big budget live action Man of Steel film.
+The list goes on and on, but there is one couple that has stood the test of time and is arguably one of the most famous relationships in a fictional history of any medium.
+Superman and Lois Lane have been attached at the hip since 1938 and it was only fitting that their romance would take flight in the first big-budget live-action Man of Steel film.